 Soldiered away during a sometimes frustrating and often just plain bleak era for Dublin football.
 He arrived into the squad in 1995 but played no part as the Dubs finally heaved themselves over the line against Tyrone in the All-Ireland final.

-Pips his modern-day equivalent Rory O'Carroll, his 70s and 80s predecessors Sean Doherty and Gerry Hargan to the No. 3 slot.
+Christie just about pips his modern-day equivalent Jonny Cooper, his '70s and '80s predecessors Sean Doherty and Gerry Hargan to the No. 3 slot.

 4. Philly McMahon